There are limited places available per intake.

 Embrace a well paid, intensive yet enjoyable career by undertaking this comprehensive and practical course.
 It is delivered by live distance learning and presented by some of the leading Plant Engineering instructors in the world today.
 There is now a critical shortage of senior Plant Engineers around the world due to retirement, restructuring and rapid growth in new industries and technologies.
 Many industrial enterprises throughout the world comment on the difficulty in finding experienced Plant Engineers despite paying outstanding salaries.
 Often universities and colleges do not teach Plant engineering as a core subject.
 Much of the vital knowledge (e.g. practical maintenance planning and procedures) you need when commencing work as a qualified Plant Engineer is missing from their curricula.
 However, there are a few notable exceptions with some highly dedicated practitioners.
 Many of those universities and colleges that do teach Plant Engineering do so mainly from a theoretical point of view.

-This practical course avoids over emphasis on theory.
+This course avoids over emphasis on theory.
 This is rarely needed in the real industrial world where time is short and immediate results are required.
 Hard-hitting and useful know-how, are needed as minimum requirements.
-The instructors presenting this advanced diploma are highly experienced engineers from industry who have many years of real-life experience as Plant Engineers.
-The format of presentation - live, interactive distance learning with the use of remote labs means that you can hit the ground running and be of immediate benefit to your company or future employer.
+The format of presentation, live, interactive distance learning with the use of remote labs, means that you can hit the ground running and be of immediate benefit to your company or future employer.

 Anyone who wants to gain solid knowledge of the key elements of Plant Engineering to improve their work skills and to further their job prospects:

 Even those who are highly experienced in Plant Engineering may find it useful to follow some of the topics to gain know-how in a very concentrated but practical format.